-- 1. Each Party shall be entitled to a non-exclusive, irrevocable, royalty-free license in all countries to translate, reproduce, and publicly distribute scientific and technical journal articles, reports, and books directly arising from cooperation under this Arrangement.
-All publicly distributed copies of copyrighted work prepared under this provision shall indicate the names of the authors of the work unless an author explicitly declines to be named. - 2.
-Rights to all forms of intellectual property, other than those rights described in Section II.1., above, shall be allocated as follows: - a.
-Visiting researchers, for example, scientists visiting primarily in furtherance of their education, shall receive intellectual property rights under the policies of the host institution.
-In addition, each visiting researcher named as an inventor shall be entitled to share in a portion of any royalties earned by the host institution from the licensing of such intellectual property. - b.
-(1) For intellectual property created during joint research, for example, when the Parties, participating institutions, or participating personnel have agreed in advance on the scope of work, each Party shall be entitled to obtain all rights and interests in its own country.
-Rights and interests in third countries will be determined in implementing arrangements.
-If research is not designated as "joint research," rights to intellectual property arising from the research will be allocated in accordance with paragraph II.2.a, above.
-In addition, each person named as an inventor shall be entitled to share in a portion of any royalties earned by either institution from the licensing of the property.
+1. Each party will be entitled to a non-exclusive, irrevocable, royalty-free license in all countries to translate, reproduce, and publicly distribute scientific and technical journal articles, reports, and books directly arising from cooperation under this MOU.
+All publicly distributed copies of copyrighted work prepared under this provision will indicate the names of the authors of the work unless an author explicitly declines to be named.

-(2) Notwithstanding paragraph II.2.b.
-(1), above, if a type of intellectual property is available under the laws of one Party but not of the other Party, the Party whose laws provide for this type of protection shall be entitled to all rights and interests worldwide.
-Persons named as inventors of the property shall nonetheless be entitled to royalties as provided in paragraph II.2.b.
-(1), above.
+- 2. Rights to all forms of intellectual property, other than those rights described in Section II.1 above, will be allocated as follows: - a.
+Visiting researchers, for example, scientists visiting primarily in furtherance of their education, will receive intellectual property rights under the policies of the host institution.
+In addition, each visiting researcher named as an inventor will be entitled to share in a portion of any royalties earned by the host institution from the licensing of such intellectual property. - b.
+For intellectual property created during joint research, for example, when the Parties, participating institutions, or participating personnel have determined in advance on the scope of work, each Party will be entitled to obtain all rights and interests in its own State.
+The Party in whose State the invention was made will have first option to acquire all rights and interests in third States.
+If research is not designated as "joint research," rights to intellectual property arising from the research will be allocated in accordance with paragraph 11.2.a., above.
+In addition, each person named as an inventor will be entitled to share in a portion of any royalties earned by either institution from the licensing of the property. - c.
+Notwithstanding paragraph II.2.b above, if a type of intellectual property is available under the laws of one Party but not of the other Party, the Party whose laws provide for this type of protection will be entitled to all rights and interests worldwide.
+Persons named as inventors of the property will nonetheless be entitled to royalties as provided in paragraph II.2.b above.

-III.
-BUSINESS CONFIDENTIAL
+III BUSINESS CONFIDENTIAL